 If you get no results for your preferred routes or dates, then branch outward – double check LA if you’re looking for San Francisco, and similarly check flights from Auckland and Christchurch.
 You might find an alternative option with an extra connection.

-Fiji Airways has a not as amazing Business Class product on flights to and from the US than either Qantas or American, however the option of combining a North America trip with a stopover in Fiji could be attractive to many – especially where you otherwise couldn’t find award availability to or from the US.
-There is also the added benefit of year-round flights (not offered by American), and not needing to track back to Australia first (with Qantas).
+Fiji Airways has a not as good Business Class product on flights to and from the US than either Qantas or American, however the option of combining a North America trip with a stopover in Fiji could be attractive to many – especially where you otherwise couldn’t find award availability to or from the US.

-You may need to search each leg of your journey independently to find the Fiji Airways flights that might work to the US, so put aside a little extra time to do some digging for your dates.
+To do so, you’ll have to search each leg of your journey independently using Qantas.com to find the Fiji Airways flights that might work to the US, so put aside a little extra time to do some digging for your dates.